hashuichi/FinalYearProject/diary.md

     - Plots to visualise the data frequency and quality

 ## Week 5 (February 12th)
+- Rewrote lr tests to work for new methods
 - Finished rewriting Linear Regression from scratch using two methods:
     - Analytical method of normal equation
     - Iterative method of gradient descent
 - Refactored to ensure other algorithms still work as expected

 ## Week 6 (February 19th)
+- Rewrote dt tests to work for new methods
 - Finished rewriting Decision Tree from scratch (Took longer than expected due to the complexity of the grow_tree method)

 ## Week 7 (February 26th)
+- Wrote neural net tests with the expectation I will implement two different architectures:
+    - Feedforward Neural Networks
+    - Recurrent Neural Networks (Specifically long-short term memory network)
-- Implemented Neural Networks algorithm with keras
+- Implemented Feedforward Neural Networks algorithm with keras
 - Implemented methods to calculate y_pred and rmse
 - Separated contents into 3 tabs for visibility